syncfusion-content/winui-docs/winui/DataGrid/Unbound-Column.md

 {% endhighlight %}
 {% endtabs %}

-### Saving edited value of unbound column using QueryUnboundColumnValue.
+### Saving edited value of unbound column using QueryUnboundColumnValue event

 You can get the edited value of unbound column from `GridUnboundColumnEventsArgs.Value` property of `QueryUnboundColumnValue` event when UnBoundAction is `CommitData`.